jennwah/mern-social-app/README.md

 This is my first attempt in building a full-stack social app.
 Support by starring this repository and I hope more features can be added!

+I have uploaded a 2-min video demo app on youtube [here](https://www.youtube.com/watch?v=on8xYyOScvE) for demonstration :)

 This project is solely for development purposes.

 By Jenn Wah